Sky Comedy (New Zealand TV channel): Launch

 Sky Comedy was announced on 10 November 2025 with a 2 December launch date.
 To compensate for Comedy Central's closure, Sky announced a volume deal with Paramount to provide the channel with content from its back catalogue, as well as content from other companies.

 Programming

-Most of the US programming comes from Paramount's back catalogue: Comedy Central heavy hitters such as South Park, The Daily Show and Beavis and Butt-Head, as well as archive programming such as Cheers, Reno 911!, Nathan For You and Key and Peele.
+Most of the US programming comes from Paramount's back catalogue: Comedy Central shows such as South Park, The Daily Show and Beavis and Butt-Head, as well as archive programming such as Cheers, Reno 911!, Nathan For You and Key and Peele.
 It will also air the final season of The Late Show with Stephen Colbert.
 Schitt's Creek and Arrested Development from other companies are also part of the launch schedule.
 It also plans to air local productions.

+Subsequent premieres include Small Town Scandal (shared with NEON).